rashi12121/Customer-Segmentation-and-Retention-Analysis-Swiggy/README.md

-# 🍽️ Swiggy RFM Analysis – Understanding Customer Engagement for Heritage Table
+# 🍽️ Customer Segmentation and Retension Analysis : Swiggy

 ## 📌 Project Overview
 Swiggy, a leading food delivery platform, noticed a decline in repeat orders and customer engagement, raising concerns about potential customer churn.
 To address this issue and improve customer retention, a detailed RFM (Recency, Frequency, Monetary) analysis was conducted.